-Strengths Internal attributes that contribute to success Weaknesses Internal barriers to success Access to outdoor recreation (trails, parks, fishing) Availability of quality public libraries Beautiful landscapes and wildlife Downtown Fairbanks is historic, walkable, and features many retail and restaurant options, with great waterfront access Increasing number of local restaurants and breweries Many community events, festivals throughout the year Quality and diverse museums that attract visitors and preserve the region's history and heritage Shopping hub for the surrounding region, with flagship stores such as Costco Traditional arts and crafts of Alaska Native artists Conflicts between logging and recreation/trail users, and between different recreation user groups on forestry trails Limited access to opportunities for seniors and those with mobility challenges Limited chain restaurants and shopping outlets Outlying areas of the FNSB have fewer opportunities and dedicated space for bicycles and pedestrians Sales tax in North Pole (4%) can be a disincentive for shopping locally for some residents The area within a 20-minute drive radius of EAFB, including the nearby City of North Pole, has limited retail, dining and indoor recreation options; in a telephone-based retail needs survey of the North Pole area in 2017, respondents gave poor scores for local shopping and retail Opportunit Opportunities External forces that contribute to success Threats External forces that could b rriers to success Funding for quality-of-life improvements based on a Ongoin Land use conflicts at recreation and auro Ongoing supply chain disruptions due to and workforce shortages Where We Are Are Where do we want to be in 5 years?
-(5% growt 2026 Targets (5% growth from 2019) 260 (2020) 773 273 81 (2020) Arts, Entertainment, and Recreation Businesses - Number of businesses in FNSB; thiscategory includes performing arts (18), and amusements, gambling, and recreation (55)85Increase pf 4% since 2016 (78 businesses) \$143 Million Wages - Annual wages to FNSB residents employed in leisure & hospitalityLeisure & hospitality employs 10% of the population but only covers 4% of FNSB's total\$150 Millionwages, indicating these jobs pay less than other industries
+Strengths Internal attributes that contribute to success Weaknesses Internal barriers to succes 55 Access to outdoor recreation (trails, parks, fishing) Availability of quality public libraries Beautiful landscapes and wildlife Downtown Fairbanks is historic, walkable, and features many retail and restaurant options, with great waterfront access Increasing number of local restaurants and breweries Many community events, festivals throughout the year Quality and diverse museums that attract visitors and preserve the region's history and heritage Shopping hub for the surrounding region, with flagship stores such as Costco Traditional arts and crafts of Alaska Native artists Conflicts between logging and recreation/trail users, and between different recreation user groups on forestry trails Limited access to opportunities for seniors and those with mobility challenges Limited chain restaurants and shopping outlets Outlying areas of the FNSB have fewer opportunities and dedicated space for bicycles and pedestrians Sales tax in North Pole (4%) can be a disincentive for shopping locally for some residents The area within a 20-minute drive radius of EAFB, including the nearby City of North Pole, has limited retail, dining and indoor recreation options; in a telephone-based retail needs survey of the North Pole area in 2017, respondents gave poor scores for local shopping and retail Opportunit ies External forces that contribute to success Threats External forces that could be bo rriers to success Alaska Long Trail Funding for quality-of-life improvements based on a Fort Wainwright Behavioral Health Epidemiological Consultation (BH EPICON) study that was conducted in response to a high number of suicides and fatalities Increasing year-round visitation to better support the leisure and hospitality industry year-round Land use conflicts at recreation and aurora sites Ongoing supply chain disruptions due to the pandemic and workforce shortages Where WeWhat measurements can we use to track progress?AreWhere do we want to be in 5 years?
+2026 Targets (5% growth from 2019) 260 (2020) Retail Trade Businesses - Number of retail trade businesses in FNSB; largest subcategories include motor vehicle and parts dealers (40), Sporting Goods, Books, Music, etc. (29), Gasoline Stations (29), Building Material and Garden (22) Increase of 3% since 2016 (252 businesses)273 81 (2020) Arts, Entertainment, and Recreation Businesses - Number of businesses in FNSB; thiscategory includes performing arts (18), and amusements, gambling, and recreation (55)85Increase pf 4% since 2016 (78 businesses) \$143 Million Wages - Annual wages to FNSB residents employed in leisure & hospitalityLeisure & hospitality employs 10% of the population but only covers 4% of FNSB's totalwages, indicating these jobs pay less than other industries